mrfoxie/mistrysiddh/content/en/posts/are-we-living-in-simulation-part-6.md

 ### What is the mission of Cicada 3301?
 ![Mission](/images/posts/mission-cicada-3301.jpeg)

 The main mission of Cicada 3301 is still not known to the people due to its mysterious nature of work.
 As per some people reviews, it has been cleared that it is mainly for hiring intelligent and educated people in the organization.
 But the type of organization is still not known to the people and expected to be revealed very soon in the future for sure.
-This mysterious organization is trying to recruit the most fastest and intelligent code breakers from all around the world.
+This mysterious organization is trying to recruit the fastest and intelligent code breakers from all around the world.

 ### What happens to those who solve cicada 3301?